kameroli/Hamming-Codes/README.md

 # Hamming-Codes
-This is my first repository, I have created a program to do error correction with hamming codes
+I have created a program to do error correction with hamming codes